UniversalGRAMM/UniversalGRAMM.github.io/application-file.md

 //Edge definition:
 Load_0 -> FMUL_9  [driver=outPinA, load=inPinA];
 ```

+## Required and optional attributes in application-dot file.

 - As shown above, vertices and edges have specific attributes or properties.
 Some attributes are essential for GRAMM to function correctly.
     - Node Attributes: